Soaring fuel prices brake Italy's car addiction

 Average prices across Italy are around 1.87 euros a litre, compared with a European Union average of 1.60 euros, according to Italian auto industry think tank Promotor.

 “It’s all a bit too much.
-Italians are travelling shorter distances, they’re using the train more, they’re even going on holiday together to cut costs,” said Orazio Rienzi, president of consumer group Codacons.
+Italians are traveling shorter distances, they’re using the train more, they’re even going on holiday together to cut costs,” said Orazio Rienzi, president of consumer group Codacons.

 As the recession bites, the government is looking for revenue streams to meet the soaring costs of the world’s fourth-biggest public debt.
 And with car ownership one of the highest in the world, at around 60 cars for every 100 people, petrol seems an obvious choice.